inria-cambium/m2-dai/README.md

   + induction_principle_proof : deriving the induction principle (proof term) of any inductive type

   use case for the extended framework with scope guarantees:
-  + induction_principle_closed : deriving the induction principle (just type, no proof term) of any inductive type
+  + induction_principle_closed : deriving the induction principle (just type, no proof term) of any inductive type (guarantees that the output is well-scoped)

+  WellScopedProof:
+  + defining a deriver similar to the one in examples/induction_principle
+  + proving (a posteriori) that the deriver gives well-scoped output
+  + (One can compare this method with the method used in examples/induction_principle_closed)

 ## Test